Don’t see what you’re looking for? E-mail us and we’ll sort it out.

 If you just want to download your books, you can resend your order emails.
 If you want to create a password to access your orders, enter your email address on the login page and click “Set/reset password.”
 You’ll receive a link via email to set your new password.
 If you don’t receive an email, you might not have been migrated, but don’t worry, we can do it manually.

-Most orders for most customers have been migrated to the new system successfully, however, some are still in progress.
-If you need access to older orders that aren’t showing up, please email email@example.com for assistance.
+Most orders for most customers have been migrated to the new system successfully.
+If you need access to older orders that aren’t showing up, please email firstname.lastname@example.org for assistance.

 The new system is much more conscious of your privacy, and the only account information we keep consists of the products and orders you’ve placed, associated with the email address you provided.↑ Back to Top